Our first WCAT 2022 ambassador introduction is 10 month old Jude Woods. Jude’s mum tells us more.

-You can follow Amelia on her Social Media by using the following links:
+You can follow Jude on his Social Media by using the following links:

 You can follow Jordan Grace on her Social Media using the following links:

-Caleb loves to cook, and can be found most evenings helping Dad out in the kitchen at home, or helping Mom learn how to cook.
-He does a FB Live each Friday on his Page where we make fun and easy recipes.
+Caleb loves to cook and can be found most evenings helping Dad out in the kitchen at home, or helping Mom learn how to cook.
+He does a Live show most Fridays on his Facebook Page where we make fun and easy recipes.
 He has been on the Cooking Stage at the Southern Women’s Show with Dad – “Cooking with Caleb” and was on the Today Show (Jan 2020) featuring the cooking kit program Raddish Kids.
-He also has his own You Tube.
+He also has his own You Tube (Caleb’s Crew).
 Since COVID, he’s led a number of groups in cooking events via Zoom.

-Caleb enjoys modeling and traveling.
+Caleb loves traveling and has been to Italy, Greece and the Caribbean many times.
 He loves his family and is passionate about giving back to his church and community.
-“Let’s Do It” is his motto, and not much stands in his way!’
+“Let’s Do It” is his motto, and not much stands in his way!

 You can follow Caleb on his Social Media using the following links: